MolotovCherry/Android-ImageMagick7/README.md

 ### But please!!
 I don't want to build it.
 Can you please provide a prebuilt version?

 If you want to help me setup travis ci, or whatever other service can auto build projects, then great.
 I look forward to your contributions to the project!

+### Do you have any examples? / Where are the examples?
+You can see all the example code you need for running jmagic or the binary in the [example android app](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/libjmagick-7/android/app).
+It also has an entire sample project setup to get you started quick.

+Note: This is not a "copy all the files"-"change nothing"-"run it directly without figuring it out"-solution, but rather an example template to help you get yours right with copyable code examples.
+This won't work directly out of the box.
+But it is also generally complete, more than enough to even copy over and fix whatever needs fixing if you wanted to.
+That being said, I would recommend you copy what needs to be copied over to your project rather than using this example project as the foundation for your app.